DesktopMan/smx-ocr/README.md

 1. Use the score browser with the machine in the URL:
     * https://smx.573.no/browser?machine=my-unique-id
-    * The browser will auto refresh and change songs as you navigate the song selection wheel.
+    * The browser will auto refresh and change songs as you navigate the song selection wheel
+    * Add additional filters in the browser, e.g. user and difficulty, as needed
-    * You can use this URL as a browser source in OBS for overlays.
+    * You can use this URL as a browser source in OBS for overlays

 2. Use the data in your own application with the API:
     * https://smx.573.no/api/machines/my-unique-id
     * Click the link to see example data
-    * TODO: Web socket support for this API endpoint
+    * This endpoint supports websockets

 3. Read the file data.json:
     * File is updated when the OCR data changes
-    * Same format as the API output, see above
+    * Same format as the API output without , see above